-What is Interfering with an Officer?
+What Does Interfering with an Officer Mean?

 The crime of resisting arrest is detailed in Connecticut General Statutes (C.G.S.) §53a-167a as “interfering with an officer.”

-Resisting arrest charges stem out of situations where an individual obstructs, hinders, resists, or endangers a peace officer, special policeman, motor vehicle inspector, or firefighter while they are performing their duties:
+Resisting arrest charges stem out of situations where an individual obstructs, hinders, resists, or endangers a peace officer, special policeman, motor vehicle inspector, or firefighter while they are performing their duties.

 A Wilton resisting arrest lawyer could gather evidence to demonstrate the conduct in a situation did not interfere with an officer’s duties and therefore the charge is not warranted.

 Is Interfering with an Officer a Misdemeanor or Felony in Wilton?

 Resisting arrest can be charged by Wilton police as either a misdemeanor or a felony, depending on the circumstances.

 If the actions result in serious physical injury or death, then interfering with an officer is considered a Class D felony.
 This level of felony carries the potential for up to five years in jail and / or up to a $5,000 fine.